-Parts in this series An Order to Learn to Program, Part 1 An Order to Learn to Program, Part 2 An Order to Learn to Program, Part 3 An Order to Learn to Program, Part 4 Part 1 Learning to program is hard.
-There are a few reasons this is the case: Programming itself is hard.
-However, this is less true than most people believe.
-Programming professionally is pretty difficult.
+Parts in this series An Order to Learn to Program, Part 1 An Order to Learn to Program, Part 2 An Order to Learn to Program, Part 3 An Order to Learn to Program, Part 4 An Order to Learn to Program, Part 5 An Order to Learn to Program, Part 6 Part 1 Learning to program is hard.
+There are a few reasons this is the case:

 Back in 2012, I wrote a book called Hacking Happy.
 It was my first self-published work, and I was actually surprised by how well it did without a publisher or marketing behind it.
 I had plenty of positive feedback including more than one hopefully exaggerated, “This book saved my life.”
 Most of the feedback was a bit more sedate, but I received a lot of private messages thanking me for writing it.